-Form 1098-T reports amounts paid for qualified tuition, scholarship and grants processed in 2018 to students enrolled in courses at Fordham for which they receive academic credit.
+Form 1098-T reports amounts paid for qualified tuition, scholarship and grants processed in the previous calendar year to students enrolled in courses at Fordham for which they receive academic credit.
 The information reported on the 1098-T form helps students evaluate whether he or she is eligible for an educational tax credit.

 Fordham University provides the 1098-T student with reportable charges who were matriculated and pursuing a degree between January 1 and December 31st of the reporting tax year.

 Exceptions: Please note Fordham University is not required to provide 1098-T's to non-matriculated or non-resident alien students.
 If a student is in one of these two categories Fordham University can generate a 1098-T by student request.
 Please email email@example.com to request a 1098-T to be generated for you if you fall into one of the two categories listed.